NicolasBernaerts/debian-scripts/apache/webcam/README.md

-This small PHP script provides a simple way to get a Video Camera Wall from a simple web browser.
+**cam-wall.php** script provides a simple way to get a Video Camera Wall from a simple web browser.

 Video camera list is in file **cam-wall.lst**.
 Parameters are :

-**camera descrition;camera full URL to get image;wall number1-wall number 2-...**
+**camera descrition;camera URL for full size image;camera URL for thumbnail image;wall number1-wall number 2-...**

 You can define different camera walls in this configuration file.